COMS 6975: Large Language Model Interpretability and Alignment

 Course Description

 The use of large language models pervades artificial intelligence research and, increasingly, our world.
-This PhD seminar in natural language processing is intended to bring together students in the shared goal of synthesizing, critiquing, and extending recent (and not so recent) research in this subfield.
+Understanding these systems should be expected as it is of any other technology.
+Curiously, as of now, the best way to align systems uses precious little of our work towards understanding their internal workings.
+This PhD seminar in natural language processing is intended to bring together students in the shared goal of synthesizing, critiquing, and extending recent (and not so recent) research in these distinct subfields of interpretability and alignment.

 Prerequisites